 Paper presentation entails an oral presentation of an empirical or a theoretical work within 10 minutes per paper.
 Paper presentations are followed by a discussion.
 Thematically similar oral presentations will be grouped within a presentation session.
 Each presentation session will be facilitated by a member of the Organising Committee.

 A highly interactive, 45-minute workshop is a public collaborative session that shows the workshop participants the application of the outcomes of a research or a professional project: a new research or teaching method, an instrument or psychodiagnostic tool or methodology, new educational materials or games, an example of good practice in gifted education, etc. When submitting an abstract of a research or a professional project as a workshop, you will be asked to specify the maximum number of participants per workshop.
+The workshop abstract is submitted once by the coordinating author of the workshop (the first author).

 This is a 60-minute highly interactive presentation option offered to discuss the specific conference topics in more detail.
 The interactive plenum abstract is submitted once by the coordinating author of the plenum.
-An interactive plenum has a coordinating (submitting) author, and at least three experts as discussants from at least three different institutions or countries jointly addressing the same issue or topic.
+An interactive plenum has a coordinating (submitting) author.
+It has at least three experts as discussants from at least three different institutions or countries jointly addressing the same issue or topic.
 The coordinating author presents the experts, and the plenum thesis, in 10 minutes.
 Within the next 30 minutes, each expert individually comments on the plenum thesis for a number of minutes shared equally among all the participating experts.
 The audience is encouraged to join the subsequent 15-minute discussion, facilitated by the coordinating author.
 In the final 5 minutes, the coordinating author summarizes the reflections on the presentations and the public discussion, identifies the main current concerns, and presents future prospects, leaving the audience with a clear message of the presented interactive plenum.